Change your company status

 2. Select the option Create a new set of data files then click Next.

-TIP: If New Company option is greyed out, follow our guide on what to do when options are not available to choose from menus or the Tasks panes >
+TIP: If you see the New Company option greyed out, follow our guide on what to do when options aren't available to choose from menus or the Tasks panes.

 Set up the new company